METAL ENHANCED FLUORESCENCE (MEF)

-Enhanced Fluorescent Signal: When a fluorophore is brought in close proximity to a metal nanoparticle, the fluorescence intensity of the fluorophore has been shown to increase dramatically and the fluorescence lifetime of the fluorophore has been shown to decrease, resulting in an increased photostability (1,2).
+When a fluorophore is brought in close proximity to a metal nanoparticle, the fluorescence intensity of the fluorophore has been shown to increase dramatically (see Figure 1) and the fluorescence lifetime of the fluorophore has been shown to decrease, resulting in an increased photostability (1,2).
 This phenomenon is known as Metal Enhanced Fluorescence (MEF), a term first used by Geddes and Lakowicz in 2002 (1).
+The resulting increase in signal intensity is the basis for Plasmonix’ products which allow our customers to detect levels of material previously undetectable by fluorescence.

 Since its discovery, the physical basis for MEF has been well studied and reviewed (2, 3, 4, 5).
 It is now generally accepted that MEF is caused by the non-radiative coupling of the fluorophore dipole with the electron cloud of the metal (surface plasmons),thereby altering the fluorescence characteristics.
 This is schematized in Figure 2.

-MEF is a near-field phenomenon, meaning that it occurs only when a fluorophore is within a fraction of the incoming propagating wavelength, or 5 ® 50 nm of a metal which supports surface plasmons, i.e. noble metals.
-(5).
+MEF is a near-field phenomenon, meaning that it occurs only when a fluorophore is within a fraction of the incoming propagating wavelength (i.e. 5 – 50 nm) of a metal which supports surface plasmons (5).
 Beyond this distance, fluorophores are un-affected by metal and display their characteristic and classical well known far-field fluorescence.
 MEF can be induced by a wide variety of metals including silver, gold, tin, copper and nickel(2,6).
 Each metal however displays distinct spectral characteristics as it enhances fluorescence (2,6).

 - C. D. Geddes and J.R.
 Lakowicz, Metal-enhanced fluorescence, J. Fluoresc., (2002), 12: 121-129.